Logarithmic Gromov-Witten theory with expansions: Introduction

 Let $(X,D)$ be a toroidal pair without self-intersections.

 \begin{customthm}{A}[{\it Stable maps to expansions}] There exists a proper and virtually toroidal moduli space $\mathsf{K}_\Gamma(X)$ equipped with flat source and target families

-such that the universal curve is transverse to the universal target at every point on the base, leading to Gromov--Witten invariants with the expected properties. \end{customthm}
+such that the universal curve is transverse to the universal target at every point on the base.
+The space is equipped with a virtual fundamental class and with (i) a forgetful morphism to the stack of curves $\mathfrak M_{g,n}$ and (ii) evaluation morphisms to the strata of $X$.
+Gromov--Witten invariants may be defined by pulling back Chow cohomology classes along these morphisms and integrating against the virtual fundamental class. \end{customthm}

-We note the following features of the construction. \begin{enumerate}[(A)] \item {\bf Target expansions.} The fibers of $\pi_t$ are toroidal degenerations of $X$, glued together from partial compactifications of torus bundles over the strata of $X$. \item {\bf Smooth intersections} Given a fiber $\mathcal X_p$ of $\pi_t$, the intersection of any two irreducible components of $\mathcal X_p$ is a smooth, possibly non-proper, possibly disconnected divisor in each. \item {\bf Comparison morphism.} There is a canonical morphism
+The reader may consult Example~\ref{ex: line-degeneration}, which exhibits a stable limit of a family in the space of expanded maps, and compares it to the limit as a logarithmic map.
+At present, we note the following features of the construction. \begin{enumerate}[(A)] \item {\bf Target expansions.} The fibers of $\pi_t$ are toroidal degenerations of $X$.
+Each component of such a degeneration is birational to an equivariant partial compactification of a torus bundle over a stratum of $(X,D)$. \item {\bf Smooth intersections} Given a fiber $\mathcal X_p$ of $\pi_t$, the intersection of any two irreducible components of $\mathcal X_p$ is a smooth, possibly non-proper divisor in each. \item {\bf Comparison morphism.} There is a canonical morphism

 which is a logarithmic modification compatible with virtual structures, and in particular identifies virtual classes, see Section~\ref{sec: vir-birationality}. \end{enumerate}

 In order to prove this result, we start with the space of logarithmic maps and then use toroidal modifications of the curve and target family to obtain the requisite transversality.
 We perform semistable reduction for the family by toroidal modifications of the base.
 These constructions are first made at the combinatorial level, then for maps to the Artin fan, and finally for curves in $X$.